 From experiencing a therapy animal visit to volunteering with animals to having a pampered pet of your own, connecting with pets can be good for older adults.

-Pets can provide valued companionship for seniors, which may go a long way toward alleviating the risks of isolation and feelings of loneliness.
+Pets can provide valued companionship, which may go a long way toward alleviating the risks of isolation and feelings of loneliness.

 Articles